CESNET/usegalaxy/README.md

 ```
 The second command opens an editor wherein you should define variables eg.:
 ```
-vault_id_secret: "a-long-random-value"
+vault_id_secret: "pass"
 rabbitmq_users_password:
-  mqadmin: "a-long-random-value"
+  mqadmin: "pass"
+  pulsar: "pass"
-  galaxy: "a-long-random-value"
+  galaxy: "pass"
-  galaxy_gpu: "a-long-random-value"
+  flower: "pass"
+vault_reports_admin_password: "pass"
+flower_admin_password: "pass"
+elixir_client_id: "elixir_id"
+elixir_client_secret: "elixir_secret"
+ldap_user_password: "galaxy_user_pass"
+admin_apikey: "apikey"
 ```
 The value should be a long random value, which can be obtained by command `openssl rand -base64 24`, though you should avoid having a `/` or `\` in your password as galaxy will interpret this as a path.
+The safest is to avoid anything else than numbers, letters, underscore and dash.

 Make sure you have these ports enabled on your machine:
 ```